Roman and Decimal Number Converter

-That rule forbids the use of the same digit 3 times in a row.
-That's why 3 is III but 4 is IV and I(1) placed before the larger digit V(5) means subtraction so it's actually -1.
+That rule forbids the use of the same digit three times in a row.
+That's why 3 is III, but 4 is IV, and I(1) placed before the larger digit V(5) means subtraction so it's actually -1.

 Anticipating the obvious question, we must say that the largest number allowed in this calculator is 3999.
-For larger numbers, which were used mainly in Medieval time, several different notations were used, including apostrophus and vinculum, but none of which were ever standardised.
+For larger numbers, which were used mainly in Medieval times, several different notations were used, including apostrophus and vinculum, but none of which were ever standardized.

-Here is two calculators below - for numbers ranging from 1 to 3999 to roman conversion and vice versa.
+Below are two calculators - one for numbers ranging from 1 to 3999 for Roman conversion and one for decimal to Roman conversion.